This is the first of a three-part series on human concerns in disaster recovery, by Vali Hawkins-Mitchell:

 Many companies provide Wellness or Well-Being programs.
 Extreme Self-Care practices include using and evolving such resources available for your benefit before you need intervention.

 What is Resiliency?

 Resilience is a learned set of behaviors, thoughts, and actions that provide a defense against stress, challenge, and setbacks.
-Resilience the core of your extreme self-care and well-being practices that becomes your reservoir of resources if the well goes dry.
 Resiliency doesn’t mean you “bounce back” to your old original shape after a crisis or challenge.
 There is no bounce backwards.
 The past is past.
-Resiliency means moving forward into the new NOW with new meaning.
+However, resiliency means moving forward into the new NOW with new meaning.
 Resiliency isn’t a contest or a magical thing that happens to some special people.
-It is learnable, a choice, and a personal life-practice.
+But, it is learnable, a choice, and a personal life-practice.
 Resiliency doesn’t mean you don’t feel pain, grief or anguish.
 It means feeling your emotions or feelings, but not dragging victimhood along like paper stuck on your shoe.
 Resiliency isn’t a false happiness but can direct you forward to a return to joy after duress.

 The more Mindful you are of your own self-care processes and what throws you off-track, the more you build your Well-Being, and the more Resilient you become, the more sensitive you will be to the Human Concerns that arise in a disaster.
 Mindfulness, Well-Being, and Resiliency are accessible processes to find meaning, clarity, and a sense of presence before, during, and after a challenge.
 And isn’t that what recovery is?